 There are many different OTC shampoos for dandruff.

-People can try using shampoos that have different active ingredients if their first choice is not effective.
-Active ingredients include:
+People can try using shampoos that have

 - zinc pyrithione